-Over the past few decades, the development of new air purification systems has skyrocketed around the globe.
+Over the past few decades, the development of new home air purification systems has skyrocketed around the globe.

 While a variety of products are classified as “air purifiers,” you’ll find that each one uses a combination of technologies to help clean and purify the air.
-Knowing how these technologies work is critical if your goal is to find the best air purifier for your home.
+Knowing how these technologies work is critical if your goal is to find the best home air purification system.

 HEPA (High Efficiency Particulate Air) is a popular way to filter out particulates from the air.
 This technology can trap around 99.97% of particles that are larger than 0.3 microns, including dust, pollen, viruses, mold and bacteria.

 The major advantage of HEPA air purifiers is that they do not cause byproducts or hurt the ozone.

 What are HEPA filters made out of?
 They are constructed from fine fiber-like materials that are folded repeatedly on themselves to create a number of barriers that require air to be pushed through.

 As the air gets pushed through, the HEPA filters stops and traps all of the unhealthy airborne contaminant.
 Only fresh air comes out the other side.

 While HEPA filters are the most effective at trapping particles, the filters occasionally have to be replaced.
 Be aware that air purifier types with HEPA filters do a poor job at removing smells, chemicals and gasses.